joeldarl/quill-cms/README.md

-# NodeJS CMS
+# Quill CMS
-A CMS developed using NodeJS and MongoDB.
-It supports blog functionality.
+A publishing CMS developed using NodeJS, TypeScript and MongoDB.
+This project is in ongoing development!

-Static pages can be added, along with the ability to append links to the navigation.

 ## Features
 - Json web token authentication
-- Edit static pages
+- Create static pages
-- Drag and drop navigation management
 - Markdown(.md) support

-## Built with
-- Express.js - Web framework
-- Mongoose - MongoDB ODM
-- Passport - Authentication middleware

 ## Installation
 1. Download the repository and use the `npm install` command to install package dependencies.

+2. Make sure you have a MongoDB server running! (https://docs.mongodb.com/manual/administration/install-community/)

-2. Use `npm run init` to setup the initial configuration.
+3. Use `npm run init` to setup the initial configuration.
 This will generate a jwt secret key and prompt you for configuring options.

-3. While `npm run init` will prompt you to create a user, you can use `npm run register` to create subsequent users, or do so through the admin interface (/admin/register) once authenticated.
+4. While `npm run init` will prompt you to create a user, you can use `npm run register` to create subsequent users, or do so through the admin interface (/admin/users/register) once authenticated.

-4. To log in and access the admin interface in your browser, go to /admin/login.
+5. To log in and access the admin panel in your browser, go to /admin/users/login.

-You can edit the config files manually within the config folder if you choose to do so.

 ## Planned future features
 - Draft saving and preview
 - Password reset via email
-- Post archive
-- Custom post types
+- Custom themes
+- SQLite support